willnode/uas-public-stat/README.md

 ## Hotness Difference

-This tool also tracks the hotness of every package that you looking with this tool.
-Tracking works by caching the initial hotness the first time it appeared and calculate the difference with current hotness value.
+This tool also tracks the hotness of every package that you're looking for.
+Tracking works by caching the initial hotness the first time it appeared and then calculated with difference with current hotness value.
 The cache is saved in `localStorage` so it doesn't expire.

-You can also clear that cache by clicking `Reset Hotness Difference` in the bottom of page.
-It also worth to note that UT usually change the hotness rating every 1-2 hour even though it's a darn pretty small difference.
+You can clear the cache by clicking `Reset Hotness Difference` near bottom of page.
+It also worth to note that UT usually change the hotness rating every few hours even though it's a pretty small difference.

 ## Disclaimer